TerrificSuer/Shu-Zhang/README.md

 ## 研究成果
 ### 学术论文（<sup>#</sup>共同一作）
 #### **待发表**
-- **Zhang, S.**, Zhang, Y., Xue, D., Zhang, H., Chao, M., & Liu, T. (accpeted).
+- **Zhang, S.**, Zhang, Y., Xue, D., Zhang, H., Chao, M., & Liu, T. (accepted).
 What are the differences in psychological outcomes between people who posted COVID-19-related content on social media and those who did not? *Psychiatry Investigation*.
 - **Zhang, S.**, Cao, S., Yu, Y., Huang, H., & Meng, H. (under review).
 Why do we cyberloaf?
 A meta-analysis on antecedents and outcomes of cyberloafing.

 #### **2022**